learn-co-curriculum/dsc-introduction-pandas-etl/README.md

 ## Quick ETL Example

-While you'll see complete examples and explanations for all of these techniques (and more), here's a quick preview of some ETL techniques covered in this section!
-For more details, continue on to future lessons!
+While you'll see complete examples and explanations for all of these techniques (and more), here's a quick preview of some ETL techniques covered in this section.

 ### Import data